alexalemi/beancraft/DEVLOG.md

 unambiguous version with a few passes.
 I still have to implement the use, but I think it should be relatively simple given the way I've composed things.
 I also need to switch over the to the bignums.

+Alright, I think I've got something that can load things, tried out some test programs and for some of the more complicated ones I've getting strange errors.

+The issue seems to be with the `done` handling, at least I think.